 - Non-linearity: ReLU introduces non-linearity into the neural network, enabling it to learn complex functions and relationships.

-- Mitigates the vanishing gradient problem: ReLU helps alleviate the vanishing gradient problem, a common issue in deep learning models where gradients of the loss function become extremely small during backpropagation, leading to slow or ineffective learning.
-Since the gradient of the ReLU function is either 0 or 1, it prevents the gradients from becoming too small for positive input values.
+- Mitigates the vanishing gradient problem: ReLU helps alleviate this issue, which is common in deep learning models, where loss-function gradients become extremely small during backpropagation, leading to slow or ineffective learning.
+Since the ReLU function’s gradient is either 0 or 1, it prevents gradients from becoming too small for positive inputs.

 However, ReLU also has some limitations:

-- Dead neurons: ReLU can cause dead neurons, where some neurons in the network become inactive and do not contribute to learning because their input values are consistently negative, leading to a zero gradient.
-This issue can be mitigated by using variants of the ReLU function, such as Leaky ReLU or Parametric ReLU (PReLU), which allow for small, non-zero gradients for negative input values.
+- Dead neurons: ReLU can cause dead neurons, in which some neurons in the network become inactive and do not contribute to learning because their input values are consistently negative, resulting in a zero gradient.
+This issue can be mitigated by using variants of the ReLU function, such as Leaky ReLU or Parametric ReLU (PReLU), which allow small, nonzero gradients for negative inputs.

 Despite these limitations, ReLU remains a popular choice for activation functions in deep learning models due to its simplicity and effectiveness in learning complex patterns and relationships in the data.